 It depends on your employer and the plan you have chosen.
 The plan your employer chooses will dictate if this procedure is a covered benefit when medically necessary or if this procedure is excluded on your particular policy.

 Simply complete and submit a contact us form on this site and our team will check your bariatric coverage.
 Within 48 business hours, we will respond to the email or telephone number you provided to explain the specifics of the coverage you policy provides.
-We can also schedule your initial consultation with Dr. David Kim or Dr. Bridget Holden during this process.
+We can also schedule your initial consultation with one of our KBI trained surgeons during this process.
 You also have the option of calling the customer service number on your card and ask them if gastric sleeve, gastric bypass surgery or adjustable gastric banding is a covered benefit if medically necessary.
-The diagnosis code is 278.01.
+The diagnosis code is E66.01.
 The laparoscopic Gastric bypass procedure code is 43644, the gastric sleeve code is 43775 and the adjustable gastric banding procedure code is 43770.

 We know that many patients are worried about paying for their treatment and that these financial concerns can add stress to their lives as they plan for weight loss surgery.
 We are committed to providing convenient and affordable financing options and we will also work to help you obtain approval from your insurance company.
 Our insurance experts have enabled many of our patients to receive treatment who otherwise would not have been able to.
 Contact our laparoscopic weight loss surgery center for more information about financing.